0n0w1c/electric-grid/readme.md

 *Notes*
 If Bob's Power and its startup setting for new power poles and substations is enabled, the Overhaul will be deactivated.

-*Recommended Mods:*
-[Energy Combinator](https://mods.factorio.com/mod/energy-combinator) - Reads the electric network and produces circuit signals
-(For use with Electric Grid, it is recommended to change the *Update rate* startup setting from 5 to 60.)

 *Helpful Mods:*
 [Wire Tools](https://mods.factorio.com/mod/WireTools) - Isolates selected poles into a separate electric network
 [Electric Grid Enforcer](https://mods.factorio.com/mod/noangledcables) - Enforce 90 degree wire angles, as poles are placed
 [Rewire Tool v2](https://mods.factorio.com/mod/rewire-tool-v2) - Enforce 90 degree wire angles, after placement
+[Energy Combinator](https://mods.factorio.com/mod/energy-combinator) - Reads the electric network and produces circuit signals
+(For use with Electric Grid, it is recommended to change the *Update rate* startup setting from 5 to 60.)

 *Supported Mods:*
 [AAI Industry](https://mods.factorio.com/mod/aai-industry)